StPfeffer/fag-spring-boot/README.en-US.md

 - **Java**: The robust and versatile programming language, chosen for its widespread adoption in the development community and its ability to provide performance and reliability.

-- **Spring** Boot: A framework that simplifies the development of Java applications, providing a comprehensive set of tools and conventions for the rapid creation of services and RESTful APIs.
+- **Spring Boot**: A framework that simplifies the development of Java applications, providing a comprehensive set of tools and conventions for the rapid creation of services and RESTful APIs.
 Spring Boot also easily integrates with other technologies and libraries, speeding up the development cycle.

 - **Jakarta Persistence API (JPA)**: A standard data persistence API for Java, which facilitates interaction with relational databases.
 By adopting JPA, the project gains in portability and flexibility, allowing for a more seamless switch between database vendors.